 The large-scale cloud applications that we develop are relevant to industries in the region, including to our media industry partners, Al Jazeera and BeIN Sports.
 We are developing new services and applications that can be efficiently offered through cloud environments, and are designing tools to allow the migration of traditional software applications and IT services to the cloud.

-This group is also conducting world-leading research into converting sports videos from 2D to 3D.
+This department is also conducting world-leading research into converting sports videos from 2D to 3D.
 As part of other research in image processing and manipulation, we have jointly developed a film-making technique that can recreate films and portraits in the style of different artists’ paintings.
 Another application area that we focus on is sports, where we have developed a football player scouting system based on data analysis.

 QCRI is an ambitious and energetic place that is on track to become a top research center worldwide.
 I want to be part of making that happen.